Diogomadeira97/Dietpi-NAS/README.md

 • Change timezone on 'Language/Regional Options'.

-• Change host name to on 'Security Options'.
+• Change host name on 'Security Options'.

 • Change the networking to static and enable ipv6 on 'Network Options: Adapters'.

-• When ask about purge all WiFi related APT packages, mark 'yes'.
+• When ask about purge all WiFi related APT packages, mark 'yes', as stated in the [LAN](#LAN) recommendation.

 	dietpi-sync: